gervguerrero/Basic-Drive-Reformatting/README.md

 ![image](https://github.com/gervguerrero/Basic-Drive-Reformatting-/assets/140366635/f2f67583-6b8d-463e-b1c4-7ea8d103f2d5)

-AFter making the formatting changes, the drive was labled with NTFS, Healthy and Basic Partition.
-The was then seen in the file explorer where it previously wasn't.
+After making the formatting changes, the drive was labled with NTFS, Healthy and Basic Partition.
+The drive was then seen in the file explorer where it previously wasn't.

 ![image](https://github.com/gervguerrero/Basic-Drive-Reformatting-/assets/140366635/f2311f43-3805-4897-b955-10b7e2b8dcb7)